Trinidad, Paraguay, January 28, 2018

 Afterwards, rather than go to a second ruin, our driver, the owner of the campground, took us on a town tour.
 15 different nationalities celebrate their cultures for a week in October at this 'Folkfest' location-

 Germans rule this area and they are wealthy!
 The owner of our campground is 4th generation German and started out driving a small bus (collectivo).
 Today he owns the 23 hectare campground and has a 120 hectare ranch with 145 cows.
 The Germans are Catholic, Lutheran and Evangelica.
 There is also a large Japanese community, about 45,000, here since after WWII.
 They could very easily learn the native language, Guarani, but cannot speak Spanish!
-There are large cooperatives of soy products, which he says are 100% contaminated with chemicals, wheat, corn, lumber and cattle.
+There are large cooperatives of soy products, which he says are 100% contaminated with chemicals.
+They also produce wheat, corn, lumber and cattle.
 There are huge implement dealers too.
 45 days ago, there was a huge coke bust with many arrested.
 Homes cost $100/square meter to build and there are lots of them.
-These people have to be doing something besides farming!
+These people have to be doing something to make money besides farming!